 Lexus RX L (2018-2022)

 Lexus was a little slow to offer a seven-seater, but it plugged that gap in the range with the RX L in 2018.
-Based on the five-seat RX, the RX L is only available with hybrid power.
+Based on the five-seat RX, the RX L is available only with hybrid power.
 The 259bhp 3.5-litre petrol engine is assisted by two electric motors, one for each axle, giving four-wheel drive.
 Together, they propel the big Lexus from 0-62mph in eight seconds.

 Measuring 110mm longer than the RX, with all of that added length behind the rear axle, allows for a third row of seats.
 However, anyone expecting practicality on a par with the Land Rover Discovery is going to be disappointed; seats six and seven are suitable for occasional use rather than regular trips, especially with adult passengers.